ithil13/GSK-ppp/README.md

 ends when the board is clear or the deck has been emptied 3 times.

 To make the game I have used the following classes:
-Card and Deck
+Card and Deck,
-Queue and Node
+Queue and Node,
 Pyramid and PyramidNode

 Card and Deck are used to initialize the deck of cards and has methods for